asev/homeassistant-uponor/README.md

 ## Supported devices

-This integration co
-mmunicates with Uponor Smatrix Pulse communication module R-208.
+This integration communicates with Uponor Smatrix Pulse communication module R-208.
 It should work with all controllers that support this module.

 ## Installation